 A colonic tissue culture is a lab test to check for the cause of disease.
-The sample of tissue for the test is taken from the large intestine.
-The cause may be bacteria, fungi, or viruses.
+The sample of tissue for the test is taken from the large intestine during a sigmoidoscopy or colonoscopy.

 How the Test is Performed